 Imagine a world where everyone knew they were loved unconditionally.

 In that kind of a world, many of the problems we have today would probably disappear.
 Not all of them to be sure, but many of the demons that plague us would vanish.
-If you have a Bible or a Bible app on your phone, please go to 1 John chapter 4 and we’ll begin reading from verse 7.
-1 John 4:7.
 Unconditional love is the greatest gift in the world.
 It gives you a sense of self-worth, confidence, and assurance that nothing else can give you.
 People spend their whole lives looking for it.
 By its very definition, you can’t buy it, you can’t earn it, you can’t do anything to get it.
 It’s the one great equalizer in society because everyone wants it and whether you get it has nothing to do with wealth, fame, or power.
 In fact, it’s probably the one thing that’s harder to get the more successful you become because you can’t help but wonder if people love you because of who you are or for what you have.
 But God loves us unconditionally, no matter how much we have or don’t have, no matter how much we do or don’t do – God loves us anyway.
+Our passage this morning shares that message with us.

 7 Dear friends, let us love one another, for love comes from God.
 Everyone who loves has been born of God and knows God.
 8 Whoever does not love does not know God, because God is love.
 9 This is how God showed his love among us: He sent his one and only Son into the world that we might live through him.
 10 This is love: not that we loved God, but that he loved us and sent his Son as an atoning sacrifice for our sins.
 11 Dear friends, since God so loved us, we also ought to love one another.
 12 No one has ever seen God; but if we love one another, God lives in us and his love is made complete in us.